omnidan/redux-recycle/README.md

 Optionally, you can also pass a config object.

-Currently, there is one config option:
+Currently, there are two config options:

 - `recycleActionType` (default: `@@redux-recycle/INIT`) - if recycleActionType is provided, the reducer function will be called with `initialState` and the provided action name.
 If set to `false`, the state will be reset without calling the reducer one more time.
+- `setInitialStateActionTypes` (optional) - an array of actions to set `initialState` to as the result of `reducer`.

 ## API